Custom Shed Builders Across North Coast & Surrounding Areas

 Fair Dinkum Builds delivers custom sheds North Coast property owners can trust for the long haul, with builds covering everything from compact backyard storage through to large-scale rural and commercial structures.
-Drawing on more than 35 years of experience as one of Australia's most recognised shed names, our team handles as much or as little of your project as you'd like, from initial site assessment right through to handover.
+Drawing on more than 35 years of experience as one of Australia's most recognised shed names, your local Fair Dinkum Builds team handles as much or as little of your project as you'd like, from initial site assessment right through to handover, or supplying just the kit if you'd rather build it yourself.

 Every build is made from quality Australian steel, engineered to stand up to coastal humidity and summer storms along the mid north coast and Northern Rivers.
-If you're looking for a simple garage in Port Macquarie or a big farm shed in the Manning Valley, we can help you create a design that suits your property, budget, needs, and schedule.
+Your local Fair Dinkum Builds team will work with you on a design that suits your property, budget, needs and schedule, whether that's a simple garage in Port Macquarie or a big farm shed in the Manning Valley.
 Take a look at our Shed Designer App to get started.

 Visit store pageService Centre, 380 Pacific Highway Coffs Harbour South NSW, 2450